sytabaresa/kingly/README.md

  a CD player.
 The behaviour of the CD player is pretty straight forward and understandable immediately from the visualization.
 From a didactical point of view, the example serve to feature advanced characteristics of hierarchical state machines,  including history states, composite states, transient states, automatic transitions, and entry points.
+For a deeper understanding of how the transitions work in the case of a hierarchical machine, you can have a look at the [sample run](https://github.com/brucou/state-transducer#example-run) for the CD player machine.

 ![cd player state chart](http://i.imgur.com/ygsOVi9.jpg)